zpl-c/zpl/README.md

 **Can I contribute to the project?**

 Yes, indeed.
-This project is dual-licensed according to LICENSE.
+This project is dual-licensed according to [LICENSE](LICENSE).
 You are free to fork it, contribute to it, or even sell it as you see fit.

 **Can I submit suggestions?**

-Indeed, We'd also gladly discuss those with you on Discord, if possible.
+Indeed, we'd also gladly discuss those with you on Discord, if possible.